MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

       extern void delay(int ms) __IMPORT("" ,"delay");

-Link between Managed C function declaration and Java static methods can also be done dynamically using ``-Wl,--allow-undefined``
+Link between Managed C function declaration and Java static methods can also be done implicitly using ``-Wl,--allow-undefined``
 C compiler option (see :ref:`managedc.compilation.command_line_options` ).
 No need to declare and use ``__IMPORT(class, method)`` C macro in that case.
 Java type resolution will look at the ``@ManagedCModule`` declarations in Java source code to find the Java class containing the Java static method.
 A SOAR error will be triggered if no Java method found.